Web crawler: Restricting followed links

 A crawler may only want to seek out HTML pages and avoid all other MIME types.
 In order to request only HTML resources, a crawler may make an HTTP HEAD request to determine a Web resource's MIME type before requesting the entire resource with a GET request.
 To avoid making numerous HEAD requests, a crawler may examine the URL and only request a resource if the URL ends with certain characters such as .html, .htm, .asp, .aspx, .php, .jsp, .jspx or a slash.
 This strategy may cause numerous HTML Web resources to be unintentionally skipped.

 Some crawlers may also avoid requesting any resources that have a "?" in them (are dynamically produced) in order to avoid spider traps that may cause the crawler to download an infinite number of URLs from a Web site.
 This strategy is unreliable if the site uses URL rewriting to simplify its URLs.

+Website owners may instruct crawlers on what resources they are allowed and forbidden to request with the robots.txt file.
+A crawler can then use that information to chose what links to follow and which to avoid.